mondeep31/invoice-classifier-js/README.md

     •	react-pdf
     •	react-router-dom

+## Flow of the program

+Client-Side: Uploading the PDF

+    •	User Interaction:
+    •	The user navigates to the frontend (built using React) and uploads a PDF document via a form.
+    •	Upon selecting the PDF, the user clicks “Submit.”
+    •	File Handling:
+    •	The file input is managed using react-dropzone, allowing the user to upload the PDF file.
+    •	The file is sent to the server using axios in a POST request to the specified API endpoint (e.g., /api/upload).

+2. Server-Side: Receiving and Parsing the PDF

+   • File Upload Handling:
+   • The server (built with Node.js and Express) receives the file via a POST request.
+   • Middleware like multer handles the file upload, temporarily storing the PDF for processing.
+   • PDF Parsing:
+   • The server uses pdf-parse to extract text content from the PDF.
+The extracted text is converted into a structured format for further analysis.

+3. Server-Side: Feature Extraction

+   • Text Feature Extraction:
+   • The extracted text is processed to identify key features such as keywords, dates, and other relevant details using NLP techniques like tokenization and stemming.
+   • Image Extraction:
+   • If images are present in the PDF, they are extracted using tools like pdf-image.
+   • The server extracts visual features from these images, converting them into numerical vectors for comparison.

+4. Server-Side: Similarity Calculation

+   • Text Similarity:
+   • The server vectorizes the extracted text using techniques like TF-IDF.
+   • Cosine Similarity and Jaccard Similarity are calculated to compare the text from the uploaded PDF against documents in the database.
+   • Image Similarity:
+   • The server calculates image similarity by comparing the vectorized features of images in the uploaded PDF with those in the database.
+   • Combined Similarity Score:
+   • The server combines the text and image similarity scores to determine an overall similarity score for each document in the database.

+5. Server-Side: Identifying the Most Similar PDF

+   • Similarity Ranking:
+   • The server ranks all documents in the database based on their combined similarity scores.
+   • The PDF with the highest similarity score is identified as the most similar document.
+   • Result Preparation:
+   • The server prepares a response containing the most similar PDF and the associated similarity score.

+6. Client-Side: Displaying the Result

+   • API Response Handling:
+   • The frontend receives the server’s response, which includes the most similar PDF and its similarity score.
+   • The response is processed, and the user is presented with the most similar document, along with the similarity score.

+Summary:

+    •	PDF Upload: The user uploads a PDF, which is sent to the server.
+    •	Feature Extraction: The server extracts text and image features from the PDF.
+    •	Similarity Calculation: The server calculates similarity scores using text and image similarity metrics.
+    •	Result: The server returns the most similar PDF and its similarity score, which is then displayed to the user.

 we can also implement the jaccard and cosine by ourselves without the library

 lets start, we can do it. it is possible, lets go. lets do this in a week.